Hiking in the Dolomites

 The South Tyrol or Sud-Tirol ~ this part of Italy was once its own country and still has its own language.
 Probably not an official language but after four days I can tell you it was a cross between German, Austrian and Italian.
 We got by for the most part and laughed a lot about what we didn’t understand.

 Beginning in Bolzano

-So number one, when you live close to north Italy you can add a STOP along the way, right.
+First, when you live close to north Italy you can add a STOP along the way, right.
 So we decided to stop in at the South Tyrol Museum of Archeology and check out Ötzi, the Ice Man!
 I had visited this museum before and decided this would be really cool to show the girls and visiting Bolzano would be incredible too.